We keep students safe on social media so they can Shine Online™

 It’s almost impossible to know everything your child is doing online, so we teach students how to self-regulate their screen time.

-Why schools hire Josh Ochs to speak to students and parents on their campus:
+Why schools ask Josh Ochs to lead Zoom presentations to students and parents on their campus:

 Josh's techniques help students use their devices with a purpose, not just a pastime.
-He shows students how to impress colleges and employers by creating a positive resume using their social media accounts.
+He shows students how to impress colleges and employers by creating a positive resume using their social media accounts so they can Shine Online™.
 He also speaks to thousands of parents each year to help them overcome their frustrations with screen time addiction and social media safety.

 Created by Josh Ochs — a social media safety speaker and author passionate about helping students shine online while staying out of trouble